Sri Lanka - Flavours of CeylonIncludes:

 If you wish, wake up early for a birdwatching experience, followed by breakfast.

-Nestled within the Weerawila Bird Sanctuary, Flameback Eco Lodge is a haven for endemic bird species.
-With our expert in-house naturalist, we invite you to discover some of the rarest birds around.
-Apart from the surrounding peripheries, we will arrange extraordinary excursions within the Weerawila bird sanctuary.
+Flameback Eco Lodge is a haven for endemic bird species.
+We will arrange extraordinary excursions within the Weerawila bird sanctuary.
 A composite of succulent wetlands, the bird sanctuary attracts over 200 bird species, including the Majestic Junglefowl, Ceylon Woodshrikes, Great Cormorant, Egrets, Swallows, Barbets and many more colorful chirpy winged species.
-Our naturalist will show you what to look for while regaling you with noteworthy facts and stories.
 This afternoon, try out your talents with a local palmyra weaving artisan to weave an authentic handicraft which you could take home as a souvenir.
-Dinner, fourth cooking class at the hotel’s Village Kitchen and dine by the lake’s foreshore. |
+This evening, our fourth cooking class will take place at the hotel’s Village Kitchen, with dinner by the lake’s foreshore.
+Accommodation Flameback Eco Lodge, Weerawila |

 The Elephant Transit Home actively collaborates with local authorities and conservation organizations to protect elephants and their habitats.
 You will learn about the challenges faced by these majestic creatures and the ongoing efforts to ensure their long-term survival.
 Please note that the ETH prioritizes the elephants' welfare, and public access is limited to specific observation areas to avoid unnecessary stress on the animals.
 Your visit to the Elephant Transit Home will be a meaningful experience, as you witness firsthand the incredible work being done to protect and rehabilitate orphaned elephants.
-Continue on to Galle, stopping to visit the unique ‘Stilt Fishermen’ of Sri Lanka.
-The practice of stilt fishing started when food shortages and overcrowded fishing spots prompted some clever men to try fishing on the water by erecting their stilts in coral reefs.
-The UNESCO world heritage listed old Dutch Fort is a delight to explore on foot, surprises await around every corner.
-Walk the ramparts with the sound of crashing waves and the warm Indian ocean wind blowing on your face!
-Walk down Peddler and Church Street for an amazing array of cafes, restaurants, souvenir and gift shops tucked amongst beautifully restored Portuguese and Dutch era buildings.
-On completion, proceed to check-in at the hotel.
-This evening you will experience a seafood BBQ cooked and served on a private beach at the hotel.
-Accommodation Jetwing Lighthouse |

-Day 14 - Hikkaduwa, Balapitiya Madu River, Turtle Hatchery, Mount Lavinia, Street Food. |
+Day 15 - Day 14 - Hikkaduwa, Balapitiya Madu River, Turtle Hatchery, Street Food

-On arrival, proceed to Balapitiya Madu river.
-Embarking the boat, you will be surrounded by the breathtaking natural beauty of the Madu River.
-The river is lined with dense mangrove forests, which create a serene and picturesque setting.
-The lush greenery and calm waters make for a peaceful and relaxing experience.
-Lunch on a local island in Madhu River.
-After lunch, proceed to Kosgoda.
-The beaches of Kosgoda are the nesting grounds for five species of marine turtles.
-They are, the green turtle, Leatherback, Hawksbill, Loggerhead and Olive Ridley.
+The beaches of Kosgoda are the nesting grounds for five species of marine turtles: the green turtle, Leatherback, Hawksbill, Loggerhead and Olive Ridley.
 All 5 species have been recorded to nest along specific areas of Sri Lanka’s coast.
-Studies have indicated that beaches can be categorized in accordance with visitation by different species of turtles.
 After the tour, proceed to Colombo.
 This evening we will visit Colombo’s Galle Face Green night markets, complete with street cart vendors and food stalls set alongside the mighty Indian ocean.
-We will eat at my favorite street restaurant before returning to the hotel.
-Accommodation www.mountlaviniahotel.com/ |
+Accommodation Galle Face Hotel |

-Colombo is located on the west coast of the country.
-The official capital of Sri Lanka is a satellite city in Colombo called Sri Jayawardenapura.
-Colombo however, is often referred to as the capital city.
 As you embark on a Colombo city tour, get ready to explore the bustling capital city of Sri Lanka.
 Your first stop will be the iconic Lotus Tower, a towering structure that offers stunning views of the city.
 Next, head over to the vibrant Pettah Market, where you can immerse yourself in the vibrant sights and sounds of local life.
 Continue your tour to the Old Parliament Building, a colonial-era masterpiece that now serves as a museum.
 Marvel at the intricate architecture of the Independence Memorial Hall, which commemorates Sri Lanka's independence from British rule.
 Finally, make your way to the futuristic Port City, a massive reclamation project that promises to be one of the most ambitious urban developments in South Asia.
 As you explore this modern marvel, take a moment to reflect on the incredible progress Sri Lanka has made over the years.
-With its blend of old-world charm and new-world innovation, Colombo is truly a city like no other. |
+With its blend of old-world charm and new-world innovation, Colombo is truly a city like no other.
+This afternoon you can relax by the pool and get ready for your farewell dinner at the hotel. |